-“TREATS” by Brian Freehan (MUSE 2017)
+“TREATS” by Brian Feehan (MUSE 2017)

 TREATS

-by Brian Freehan
+by Brian Feehan

 Elliott is delighted with the selections, albeit a bit overwhelmed.
 So many choices, so many alternatives, so many decisions that have to be made; combos or solos, super-sized or regular, sodas or shakes or some sweetened tea? .
 And then the toys.
 Which to chose to complete the meal?
 The girls, he assumes, would love the princess action figurines (he has a choice of six).
 A special treat on their special day.
 But what about the wee one?
 Mightn’t he like a truck or soldier or…whatever that is?
 The colors and the smells and the bright smiling faces are almost too much for Elliot to bear and he begins to breathe, in that way that he does.